tamusyosus/web-insight-ai/README.md

 The application automatically uses GPU acceleration when CUDA is available.
 On systems without a CUDA-compatible GPU or with limited memory, model loading and response generation may be slower, and memory-related errors may occur.

 ---

+## Deployment

+A Streamlit Community Cloud deployment was created for this project.
+However, the application uses the **Qwen2.5-1.5B-Instruct** language model for local inference, which may exceed the memory limits of the free hosting environment during website analysis.

+The application runs successfully in a local environment.
+For production deployment, it can be hosted on infrastructure with sufficient CPU/GPU memory or integrated with an external inference service.

 ## Future Improvements